wiki:WikiStart

 bbPress Trac

 Trac is the place to follow along with the development of bbPress.
 You can track changes in the Timeline section of this site.
-There is also an RSS feed and a mailing list for those interested.
+There is also an RSS feed for those interested.

 Bugs reports are also kept on Trac.
 If you are looking to submit a bug report, please head on over.